 If you own your own domain, do not use that email address to apply for permission.
 Instead use a Yahoo or Gmail account.

-Transportation To Jaffna
+How To Get To Jaffna

 The easiest way to get into northern Sri Lanka is via train, which can be ridden all the way up from Colombo — although most foreigners never take it past Anuradhapura.
 The rail lines north of there were destroyed during the war but have recently been rebuilt thanks to an $800 million loan from India.